django-cms/django-cms/docs/contribution.rst

 Getting the source code
 =======================

-If you're interested in developing a new feature for the cms, it is recommended that you first discuss it on the `django-cms-developers`_  mailing list so as not to do any work that will not get merged in anyway.
+If you're interested in developing a new feature for the CMS, it is recommended that you first discuss it on the `django-cms-developers`_  mailing list so as not to do any work that will not get merged in anyway.